jvde-github/AIS-catcher/README.md

 - Renamed option ``-o`` to ``-c`` (option to select AIS channels)
 - Signal level and applied frequency correction (in ppm) reported
 - ``-o 3`` shows NMEA lines and additional information (e.g. signal level) in JSON format so it can be easily processed in 3rd party software.
-As an example, we can easily build applications that take the JSON input and plot the location of ships on a map as as a circle with the diameter linked to the power of the received signal.
+As an example, we can easily build applications that take the JSON input and plot the location of ships on a map as  a circle with the initial diameter linked to the measured strength of the received signal.
 E.g. with a few lines of Python and Javascript we can create a simple HTML-page recorded on this short YouTube video:

 <p align="center">
 <a hlink="https://www.youtube.com/watch?v=fQ9C8R0XuaU">